 Take note of hunting season, as hunting is permitted here.

-Trails are designated by the St. Johns River Water Management District as multiple use, so whether, bike, or foot, you will enjoy your time here and could likely spot deer, birds, and even bears.
+Trails are designated by the St. Johns River Water Management District as multiple use, so whether on bike or by foot, you will enjoy your time here and could likely spot deer, birds, and even bears.
 As always, take nothing but pictures and leave nothing but footprints.